top of page

 Hair strokes, whether microbladed or created with a single needle, will have more disadvantages long term if "overdone."
 There are a few reasons why hair strokes will become problematic for the technician and the customer.

 The main reason is that clients do not feel fully satisfied with how natural hair strokes look.
 After finishing a procedure and giving the customer the mirror, they tend to point to gaps in the eyebrows.
 They'll commonly ask us to fill them in with another hair stroke or shaded pigment.
-They just can't see past it!
-The artist can say no, or the artist can try to put something in that gap even though we know we shouldn't until the revisit.

 Another reason that hair strokes are a disadvantage is because the hair strokes get patchy and they age at different rates based on the level of saturation, depth of ink, or location in the skin.
-So when it starts to fade, it can become an eyesore because it does not age seamlessly with pigment.

 Comments